yanneves/parsec-terraform/README.md

 1. Clone this repo.
 2. [Install Terraform.](https://www.terraform.io/intro/getting-started/install.html)
 3. Ensure you have [aws](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [jq](https://stedolan.github.io/jq/download/) installed.
-6. Run `./bin/parsecadm plan <aws region> <parsec authcode>` from the root of the repo to see the plan of resources that will be provisioned.
+4. Run `./bin/parsecadm plan <aws region>` from the root of the repo to see the plan of resources that will be provisioned.
-7. Run `./bin/parsecadm apply <aws region> <parsec authcode>` from the room of the repo to build your Parsec server.
+5. Run `./bin/parsecadm apply <aws region>` from the room of the repo to build your Parsec server.
-8. Run `./bin/parsecadm destroy` to remove all resources`.
+6. Run `./bin/parsecadm destroy` to remove all resources`.